MikeLindner/bill.shorten/MIT_Licence.md

+*** bill.sh (c) mike lindner 2022
-Bill.Shorten is completely free and open source code.
+This is completely free and open source code.

-Please do anything you like with it.
+Please do anything you like with it, except say you wrote it :)

 The MIT License (MIT)